 Interest rates are highly sensitive to many factors beyond SEB's control, including fiscal and monetary policies of governments and central banks in the jurisdictions in which SEB operates, which are unpredictable in nature.
 Central banks have reduced interest rates to record low levels and interest rates have remained low in the major markets in which SEB operates in recent years, and negative in the Eurozone since June 2014 and in Sweden since February 2015.
-Due to very low inflation, repo rate of the Riksbank was gradually lowered from 1.00 per cent. in 2013 to -0.50 per cent. in early 2016, a level which was retained until December 2018, when the rate was raised to -0.25 per cent.
-In December 2019, the Riksbank decided to raise the repo rate by 25 basis points to 0 per cent., which is expected to remain unchanged until the end of 2020 according to the Riksbank.
+Due to very low inflation, the repo rate of the Riksbank was gradually lowered from 1.00 per cent. in 2013 to -0.50 per cent. in early 2016, a level which was retained until December 2018, when the rate was raised to -0.25 per cent.
+In December 2019, the Riksbank decided to raise the repo rate by 25 basis points to 0 per cent. and in the period since this date the repo rate has remained unchanged at 0 per cent.
 The negative repo rate between the years 2015 to 2019 in Sweden adversely affected SEB's: